apache/jena-site/source/documentation/query/service_enhancer.md

 </details>

-Note that a repeated execution of a query (possibly with different limits/offsets) will serve the data from cache rather than making another remote request.
+Note, that a repeated execution of a query (possibly with different limits/offsets) will serve the data from cache rather than making another remote request.
 The cache operates on a per-input-binding basis: For instance, in the example above it means that when removing bindings from the `VALUES` block data will still be served from the cache.
 Conversely, adding additional bindings to the `VALUES` block will only send a (bulk) remote request for those that lack cache entries.